open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/oracle/yaml.md

 ```

-With just these permissions, your user should be able to ingest the schemas, but not the tables inside them.
-To get
+With just these permissions, your user should be able to ingest the metadata of entities for which the user has access to.
-the tables, you should grant `SELECT` permissions to the tables you are interested in.
 E.g.,

 ```sql
 -- if you are using role